rafaelma/pgbackman/docs/manual.rst

 System administration and maintenance
 =====================================

-PgBackMan has two components which are used to administrate and maintain the backups, snapshots, restores and information associated to PgSQL nodes registered in the system.
+PgBackMan has three components which are used to administrate and maintain the backups, snapshots, restores, alerts and information associated to PgSQL nodes registered in the system.

 They are started with the script ``/etc/init.d/pgbackman`` and must run in every Backup server running PgBackMan.